 What kind of skier are you?
 Don’t know?
 Take a look at this guide.

 If you are hucking cliffs, spending time in no fall zones, and skiing fast and aggressive lines, you’re going to need a different binding than someone heading out for relatively mellow tours.
-The majority of skiers we see are just fine in an all mountain tech binding such as the G3 Ion or Dynafit Rotation, but a handful need a more powerful freeride oriented binding like the Salomon/Atomic Shift or Fritschi Tecton to drive a bigger ski and accommodate more aggressive skiing.
+The majority of skiers we see are just fine in an all mountain tech binding such as the Dynafit Rotation, but a handful need a more powerful freeride oriented binding like the Salomon/Atomic Shift or Fritschi Vipec to drive a bigger ski and accommodate more aggressive skiing.

 What are tech bindings and who are they for?